 The Group communicates with its customers principally through modern electronic channels, which is the way preferred by most of its clients.
-For example, it provides the bulk of its services, including securities trading, private customer loan applications and loan agreement conclusion, through its mobile app.
+For example, it provides the bulk of its services, including securities trading, private customer loan applications, and loan agreement conclusion through its mobile app.

-The Group's long-term aim is to operate with four core companies: a bank, a fund management company, an insurance undertaking and a separate credit institution in the UK.
-The Group's long-term ambition is to become

-Estonia's largest bank.
+The Group's long-term aim is to operate with four core companies: a bank in Estonia, a bank in the UK, a fund management company and an insurance undertaking.
+The Group's long-term ambition is to become Estonia's largest bank.
 The Group targets growing its customer base and loan portfolio by focusing on efficiency, profitability, innovation and the provision of the best possible service.